Condor-Performance-Modeling/how-to/llvm/LLVM_FOR_RISCV.md

 ## Add new fusion predicator to `RISCVMacroFusion.td`

-Fusions are defined in the `llvm/lib/Target/RISCV/RISCVMacroFusion.td` file.
+Fusion tuples are defined in the `llvm/lib/Target/RISCV/RISCVMacroFusion.td` file.
 Each fusion predicator is defined using the `SimpleFusion` template.
 The definition includes:

 1. **Name and Feature Strings:**
    - A unique name for the fusion (e.g., `"lui-addi-fusion"`).